| | |

 Bible-House Experience Museum: About the Bible as a seminal text.
 Metzlerstraße 19.
 Open Tuesday-Saturday 10:00-17:00 and Sunday 14:00-17:00.
 Website.

 Eintracht Frankfurt Museum: Frankfurt sports history, particularly the Eintracht soccer club.
 Main Stand at Deutsche Bank Park Stadium, Mörfelder Landstrasse 362.
-Open Tuesday-Sunday 10:00-18:00, closed on home match days.
+Open Tuesday-Sunday 10:00-18:00.
+On home match days, it opens two hours before kick-off.
 Website.

 German Museum for Culinary Art and Table Culture: All about restaurants.
 Zeil 83 (entrance Holzgraben 4).
 Open Sundays 15:00-17:00.
 Website.

 Jewish Museum Frankfurt: Jewish Frankfurt from the Middle Ages to the Holocaust.
-This is one of the two museums I went to.
-I’ll write about it in a separate article.
+This is one of the two museums I went to, and I found it very interesting.
 Bertha-Pappenheim-Platz 1.
-Open Tuesday-Sunday 10:00-18:00 and until 21:00 on Tuesdays and Thursdays.
+Open Tuesday-Sunday 10:00-18:00.
+Temporary exhibition open until 20:00 on Thursdays.
 Website.

 Museum Judengasse: Part of the Jewish Museum.
-Focuses on Frankfurt’s Jewish ghetto through an archeological excavation of some of the houses.
-I visited this one too and will include it in my article about the Jewish Museum.
-Battonnstrasse 47.
-Open Thursday-Sunday 10:00-18:00.
+Focuses on Frankfurt’s Jewish ghetto through an archeological excavation of a single street.
+A very granular approach to local Jewish history.
+Battonnstraße 47.
+Open Tuesday-Sunday 10:00-18:00.
 Website.

 Museum of World Cultures: An ethnographic museum.
 Schaumainkai 29-37.
 Open Tuesday-Sunday 11:00-18:00 and Wednesday until 20:00.
 Website.